uidaholib/main-web-redesign_draft/content/special-collections/description.md

 ## Collection Strengths

-Although our collections cover a wide variety of subjects from across Idaho and the broader Pacific Northwest, the holdings have exceptional coverage of four main collecting areas: jazz, forestry, mining, and the University of Idaho.
+Although our collections focus on the University of Idaho and cover a wide variety of subjects related the state of Idaho and the broader Pacific Northwest, our holdings also have exceptional coverage of a few key collecting areas: jazz, forestry, and mining.

-jazz,Jazz,"The International Jazz Collection (IJC) is the leading jazz archive in the Pacific Northwest.
-It features papers, photographs, audio/visual materials, and artifacts from jazz legends such as Lionel Hampton, Leonard Feather, Lee Morse, Dizzy Gillespie, and Ella Fitzgerald.",content
+The International Jazz Collection (IJC) is the leading jazz archive in the Pacific Northwest.
+It features papers, photographs, audio/visual materials, and artifacts from jazz legends such as Lionel Hampton, Leonard Feather, Lee Morse, Dizzy Gillespie, and Ella Fitzgerald.

-forestry,Forestry,"Our collections feature a vast amount of information related to Idaho's forests - from lumber companies, forestry sciences, and the history of Idaho's forests.
-Several of these collections have been turned into [digital collections](https://www.lib.uidaho.edu/digital/collections.html#Forests).",content
+Our collections feature a vast amount of information related to Idaho's forests, including lumber companies, forestry sciences, and the history of Idaho's forests.
+Several of these collections have been turned into [digital collections](https://www.lib.uidaho.edu/digital/collections.html#Forests).

-mining,Mining,"Our collections feature an extensive amount of information related to Idaho's mining industry, including mining company records and photographs of mining towns and miners.",content
+Our collections feature an extensive amount of information related to Idaho's mining industry, including mining company records and photographs of mining towns and miners.